Maps-Messaging/authentication_library/README.md

 # SASL Helpers and implementation
-Provides a SASL implementation for both client and server with support for .htpasswd files
+Provides a SASL implementation for both client and server with support for .htpasswd files to start with

 - CRAM-MD5
 - DIGEST-MD5
 - SCRAM - work in progress

+JAAS Login module support for HtPassword files

 # pom.xml setup